- Humanizing Tech Products: Making Technology Feel Truly Human

 1. Tell a Story

 Humans are wired for stories.
-Instead of selling specs, brands should communicate how a product improves everyday life.
-Apple rarely markets processors; instead, it shows a parent capturing their child’s first steps in vivid detail.
+Instead of listing specs, show how a product improves life.

 2. Add a Human Voice